spoddutur/spark-notes/wsg.md

 1. **Spark 1.x VolcanoIteratorModel performs scalar processing:**
 We’ve seen earlier that in Spark 1.x, using VolcanoIteratorModel, all the operators like filter, project, scan etc were implemented via a common iterator interface where we fetch one tuple per iteration and process it.
 Its essentially doing Scalar Processing here.
 2. **Spark 2.x moved to vector processing:**
-This traditional Volcano IteratorModel implementation of operators has been tweaked to operate in vectors i.e., instead of one-at-time, Spark changed these operator implementations to fetch a vector array (a batch-of-tuples) per iteration and make use of **vector registers** to process them all in one go.
+This traditional Volcano IteratorModel implementation of operators has been tweaked to operate in vectors i.e., instead of one-at-time, Spark changed these operator implementations to fetch a vector array (a batch-of-tuples) per iteration and make use of **vector registers** to process all of them in one go.
 3. **What is vector register?**
 Typically, each vector registers can hold upto 4 words of data a.k.a 4 floats OR four 32-bit integers OR eight 16-bit integers OR sixteen 8-bit integers.
 4. **How are these vector registers used?**
 - SIMD Instructions operate on vector registers.
 - One single SIMD Instruction can process eight 16-bit integers at a time, there by achieving DLP (Data Level Parallelism).
-Following picture illustrates computing `Min()` operation on `8-tuples in ONE go compared to EIGHT scalar instructions iterating over 8-tuples`:
+Following picture illustrates _computing `Min()` operation on 8-tuples in ONE go compared to EIGHT scalar instructions iterating over 8-tuples_:
 ![image](https://user-images.githubusercontent.com/22542670/27118943-4916d748-50fb-11e7-9e93-f56f2dcc2c45.png)

-_Now, that we've seen what is Vectorization, its important to understand how to make the most out of it.._
+**Now, that we've seen what is Vectorization, its important to understand how to make the most out of it..**

-### What is critical to achieve best efficiency while adopting Vector operations?
+### What is critical to achieve best efficiency while adapting to vector operations?
-Data Availability - All the data needed to perform an instruction should be available readily in cache.
-Else, it'll lead to CPU stalling (or CPU idling)
+Data Availability - All the data needed to execute an instruction should be available readily in cache.
+Else, it'll lead to _CPU stalling (or CPU idling)_

 ## How is data availability critical for execution speed?
-To illustrate this better let’s look two pipelines one with and the other without CPU Stall and see how pipeline scheduling happens for the following four stages of an instruction cycle:
+To illustrate this better let’s look at two pipelines one with and the other without CPU Stall and see how pipeline scheduling happens for the following four stages of an instruction cycle:
 - F Fetch: read the instruction from the memory.
 - D Decode: decode the instruction and fetch the source operand(s).
 - E Execute: perform the operation specified by the instruction.